 Ease of Use

-The preparation and methods described above are fairly brief and you should take steps to make the process easier.
+The preparation and methods described above are fairly brief and you should take further steps to make the process easier.
 For example, when it comes to paint correction, you should always avoid direct sunlight and heated surfaces.
-This can cause further defects to appear on the paintwork.

-We highly recommend that you use detailing tape to cover edges or plastic trim.
-These compounds can cause permanent marks to trim, which may require a plastic restorer in order to rectify the markings.
+We also highly recommend that you use detailing tape to cover edges or plastic trim.
+These compounds can cause permanent markings to the trim, which may require a plastic restorer in order to rectify the damage.

 When the sun shines on your paintwork, it can often bring out all the defects and flaws, thus ruin its appearance.
-However, investing in a quality rubbing compound can effortlessly remove these defect and provide the perfect surface ready for waxing.
+However, investing into a quality rubbing compound that can effortlessly remove these defects and provide the perfect surface that’s ready for waxing is highly recommended.

 All of our recommendations cover a range of different abrasive formulas, budgets and brands.
 They also all remove car scratches, swirl marks, water spots and other defects.
 For tackling deeper scratches in small areas, you may want to check out some of the car scratch remover kits available.
 This is because they provide you with everything you need to tackle deeper scratches that the rubbing compound may not be able to correct.